Virna Jandiroba: Ultimate Fighting Championship

-In her UFC debut, Jandiroba replaced an injured Lívia Renata Souza against Carla Esparza on April 27, 2019, at UFC Fight Night: Jacaré vs. Hermansson.
+In her UFC debut, Jandiroba replaced an injured Lívia Renata Souza against Carla Esparza on April 27, 2019, at UFC Fight Night 150.
 She lost the fight by unanimous decision.

 While the Esparza fight did not go Jandiroba's way, Jandiroba believes that fight, her first professional loss, was responsible for the subsequent growth and wins she has notched in the UFC.

 Jandiroba was expected to face Cortney Casey on December 7, 2019, at UFC on ESPN 7.
 However, Casey withdrew from the event for an undisclosed reason and she was replaced by Lívia Renata Souza.
 In turn Souza withdrew from the bout due to a back injury and she was replaced by Mallory Martin Jandiroba won the fight via submission in the second round.

 Jandiroba faced Felice Herrig on August 15, 2020, at UFC 252.
 She won the fight via an armbar submission in the first round.
 This win earned her the Performance of the Night award.

 Jandiroba faced Mackenzie Dern on December 12, 2020, at UFC 256.
 She lost the fight by unanimous decision.

 Jandiroba faced Kanako Murata on June 19, 2021, at UFC on ESPN 25.
 She won the bout after the doctor stopped the fight after round 2 due to an elbow dislocation caused by armbar applied by Jandiroba.

 Jandiroba faced Amanda Ribas on October 30, 2021, at UFC 267.
 She lost the bout via unanimous decision.

 Jandiroba faced Angela Hill on May 14, 2022, at UFC on ESPN 36.
 She won the bout via unanimous decision.

 Jandiroba faced Marina Rodriguez on May 6, 2023, at UFC 288.
 She won the fight by unanimous decision.

 Jandiroba was scheduled to face Tatiana Suarez on August 5, 2023, at UFC on ESPN 50.
 However in June it was announced that Jandiroba had suffered an injury requiring knee surgery, and was replaced by Jéssica Andrade.

 Jandiroba faced Loopy Godinez on March 30, 2024, at UFC on ESPN 54.
 She won the fight via unanimous decision.

 Jandiroba faced Amanda Lemos on July 20, 2024, at UFC on ESPN 60.
 She won the fight by an armbar submission in the second round.
 This fight earned her another Performance of the Night award.

 Jandiroba was scheduled to face Tatiana Suarez on December 7, 2024 at UFC 310.
 However, Suarez reportedly withdrew from the fight due to an unspecified health issue and the bout was subsequently removed from the card.

 Jandiroba faced Yan Xiaonan on April 12, 2025 at UFC 314.
 She won the fight by unanimous decision.

 Jandiroba faced Mackenzie Dern in a rematch for the vacant UFC Women's Strawweight Championship on October 25, 2025, at UFC 321.
 She lost the bout via unanimous decision.

+Jandiroba faced Tabatha Ricci on April 4, 2026 at UFC Fight Night 272.

+She won the fight via unanimous decision.

+Jandiroba has been re-scheduled to face Tatiana Suarez on November 7, 2026 at UFC Fight Night 293.